rapidsai/cugraph/SOURCEBUILD.md

 #### Updating the RAFT branch

 `libcugraph` uses the [RAFT](https://github.com/rapidsai/raft) library and there are times when it might be desirable to build against a different RAFT branch, such as when working on new features that might span both RAFT and cuGraph.

+For local development, the `CPM_raft_SOURCE=<path/to/raft/source>` option can be passed to the `cmake` command to enable `libcugraph` to use the local RAFT branch.

-To change the RAFT branch used to build `libcugraph`, modify the `cpp/cmake/thirdparty/get_raft.cmake` file as follows:
+To have CI test a `cugraph` pull request against a different RAFT branch, modify the bottom of the `cpp/cmake/thirdparty/get_raft.cmake` file as follows:

 ```cmake
 # Change pinned tag and fork here to test a commit in CI